AnttonLA/blood-variome-pipelines/DeCODE_GWAS_analysis/README.md

     conda config --add channels bioconda
     conda install snakemake

-You will also need to update the ´config.yaml´ file with the paths to the files you want to use.
+You will also need to update the [config.yaml](config.yaml) file with the paths to the files you want to use.

+Once you have updated the congig.yaml file so that it points to the correct files and directories, you can run the pipeline with the following command:

+    snakemake --cores 4

 ## Scripts
 ### **extract_variants_by_pval.py**